pythcoiner/pyth.dev/src/bitcoin/build_core_from_sources.md

 [Install]
 WantedBy=multi-user.target
 ```
+(here you should replace `pythcoiner` with the linux username that will run bitcoind)
 After creating the service file, the next step is to reload the systemd daemon and enable and start the Bitcoin
 Core service: